timabell/cloner/github/README.md

 4. **Gitopolis Integration**: Adds each repository to gitopolis with appropriate tags:
    - Public repositories get tagged as "public" and "github"
    - Private repositories get tagged as "private" and "github"
+   - Internal repositories get tagged as "internal" and "github"

 ## Logging